rjhowell44/node-cpu-metrics/README.md

 ---
 ### Metric Trends
-The following timeline charts were produced by pushing changes to `Test/consume_heap.js` to this repository.
-The testscript consumes heap memory which can be increasing or deacresing the for loop limit.
-The `metric files` are pushed from `.travis.yml` file above.
+The following timeline charts were produced by pushing changes made to the test script `Test/consume_heap.js` to this repository.
+The test script consumes heap memory which can be increased or decreased by changing the exit/limit in a simple for-loop.
+The loop is then nested in a secondary loop.
+GC will be schedule each time the inner loop exists to free up all heap memory acquired in the inner scope.
+Increasing the limit on the outer loop will increase the number of GC events, but will also put more demand on heap usage, as the GC scheduler will fall behind.
+The  `metric files` are pushed from the `.travis.yml` file in this repository.

 ![heap_metrics](https://github.com/rjhowell44/node-heap-metrics/blob/master/images/heap-usage-vs-gc-events.png)

+More important than the actual heap numbers are the trends over successive commits, as they show unexpected increases in heap usage.
+Unexplained jumps are often caused by unintended side effects from code changes.
+Unexplained increases can even be a sign of newly introduced memory leaks.

+The charts below show an interesting price point of heap usage (on a Travis server).
+When the `peek used size` exceeds the `peak physical size`, the physical size decreases dramatically, with the number of GC events nearly doubling.